Tuesday, February 24, 2026

 Method 2: Use a Simple Video

-2 Open the video in full screen (click the square icon)
+2 Put the video in full screen.

 💡 Tip